Firebreather-heart/firebmail/README.md

 sender: Your email address
 password: Your app password
 subject: The email subject (default is "Message from firemail").
-type: The type of payload, either 'plain' or 'html' (default is 'plain').
+type_: The type of payload, either 'plain' or 'html' (default is 'plain').
 filepath: The path of the email attachment, default is None.
 client: The name of the client (default is 'smtp.gmail.com').
 Attempts to use unrelated mail services may result in failure